 - Issue statements on current affairs and other political matters on behalf of the Club.

-- Select and remove the Chairmen of the Committees, with the advice of the Executive Board, and shall be deemed to be an ex-officio member of all Committees.
+- Select and remove the Committees’ Chairmen, with the Executive Committee’s advice, and be deemed an ex-officio member of all Committees.

-- Preside over and set the agenda for each meeting with the advice of the Executive Board and act as Chief Parliamentarian for all meetings of the Club.
+- Preside over and set the agenda for all Club meetings with the Executive Committee’s advice, and act as Chief Parliamentarian.

-- Have the authority to introduce matters for the consideration of the Board, veto any Club decision, and shall see that all orders, mandates, policies, directives, and resolutions of the Club are effectuated.
+- Have the authority to introduce matters for the Executive Committee’s or Board of Governors’ consideration, veto any Club decision, and see that all orders, mandates, policies, directives, and resolutions of the Club are effectuated.

-- Establish administrative procedures not otherwise provided for by these Bylaws.
+- Establish administrative procedures not otherwise provided for in these Bylaws.

-- Ensure that the organization is properly registered with all necessary entities.
+- Ensure that the organization is registered correctly with all necessary entities.

-- Have general superintendence and direction of all other Officers, Chairmen, and staff of the Club.
+- Have general superintendence and direction of all other Officers, Governors, and staff of the Club.

-- Bestow honors and awards, subject to the powers and duties of an Awards Committee, if it exists.
+- Bestow honors, distinctions, and awards, subject to the powers and duties of an Awards Committee, if it exists.

-- Be the deciding vote in case of a tie in any Club meeting.
+- Have a casting vote in case of a tie in any Club meeting.

 - Be responsible for enforcement of the Bylaws and standing rules of the Club.

-- Develop yearly organizational goals and outcomes with advice and consent of the Executive Board.
+- Develop yearly organizational goals and outcomes with the advice and consent of the Board of Governors.

-- Have the authority, in the event that it is deemed necessary, to create an independent special Audit Committee to review the Club finances and to appoint its Chairman.
-The Chairman may not be a member of the Executive Board, Board of Governors, or Finance Committee.
+- If deemed necessary, create an independent special Audit Committee to review the Club finances and appoint its Chairman.
+The Chairman may not be a member of the Executive Committee, Board of Governors, or Finance Committee.
 This Chairman will act as the Club Comptroller and will submit reports to the Board of Governors.
-The Comptroller shall have access to all statements of all accounts associated with the Club.
+The Chairman shall have access to all statements of all accounts associated with the Club.

-- Perform such duties as may be assigned to him from time to time by the President.
+- Perform such duties as may be assigned by the President.

-- At the request of, or in the absence or disability of the President, the Vice President shall exercise and perform the duties of the President until the President is able to resume his duties or the term expires, whichever is sooner.
+- At the request of, or in the absence or disability of the President, exercise and perform the President’s duties until the President can resume duties or the term expires, whichever is sooner.

 - Be deemed to be an ex-officio member of all Committees.